Philip Blake

-Philip Anthony Blake (born November 27, 1985) is a professional Canadian football offensive lineman for the Saskatchewan Roughriders of the Canadian Football League (CFL).
-He played college football at Baylor University.
-He has also been a member of the Denver Broncos, Arizona Cardinals, Montreal Alouettes, and Toronto Argonauts.
+Philip Anthony Blake (born November 27, 1985) is a Canadian professional football offensive lineman.
+He played college football for the Baylor Bears.
+He has also been a member of the Denver Broncos, Arizona Cardinals, Montreal Alouettes, Saskatchewan Roughriders, and Toronto Argonauts.

 College career

 Blake attended Tyler Junior College in 2008.
 Prior to 2009, he transferred to Baylor University.
 In his three years at Baylor, he started all 38 games at either center or right tackle.
 As a senior, he was an All-Big 12 selection.

 Professional career

-He was drafted by the Montreal Alouettes in the 2011 CFL Draft, but decided to return to Baylor.
-He later was drafted in the fourth round of the 2012 NFL Draft by the Denver Broncos with the pick they received from the New York Jets in exchange for Tim Tebow.
+He was selected by the Montreal Alouettes in the 2011 CFL draft, but decided to return to Baylor.
+He later was drafted in the fourth round of the 2012 NFL draft by the Denver Broncos with the pick they received from the New York Jets in exchange for Tim Tebow.

 Denver Broncos

-After being drafted by the Denver Broncos in the 2012 NFL Draft, Blake signed with the team on June 1, 2012.
+After being drafted by the Denver Broncos in the fourth round of the 2012 NFL draft, Blake signed with the team on June 1, 2012.
 He never dressed for a regular season game with the team and was released on August 31, 2013.